-Washington Irving was an American writer and US ambassador in Spain.
-He was very passionate about Alhambra and spent 3 months in the palace where he was inspired to write his “Tales of Alhambra”.
+Washington Irving was an American writer and US ambassador to Spain.
+He was very passionate about Alhambra and spent 3 months in the palace, where he was inspired to write his “Tales of Alhambra”.

 It is fair to say we liked Alhambra, we liked it a lot!
 The views, the gardens, and the design details are breathtaking.
 The monumental complex is divided into four areas: Alcazaba, Nasrid Palaces, Partal, and Generalife.
 Be aware that there is a specific time slot to visit Nasrid Palaces and Generalife.
-You will need a full day to visit Alhambra, without rushing it.
-And you really shouldn’t, it’s not like you are going to find many things better to do than appreciating Alhambra.
+You will need a full day to visit Alhambra without rushing it.
+And you really shouldn’t, it’s not like you will find many things better to do than appreciating Alhambra.

 How to buy tickets for the Alhambra?

-When it was our time to buy the tickets there were only two left (yes the last two!), for the Nasrid palace, and it was at 7 p.m.
-For the Generalife we got tickets at 2 p.m., so we were fortunate.
+When it was our time to buy the tickets, there were only two left (yes, the last two!) for the Nasrid palace, which was at 7 p.m.
+For the Generalife, we got tickets at 2 p.m., so we were fortunate.
 Do yourself a favor and buy your tickets online!

 Alhambra means “the red one” because of the reddish tones of the castle.
-It is surrounded by mountains and forest, giving it a fantastic setting.
-The construction of the palace and fortress started with Muhammad I al-Ahmar in 1238, along the years was added palaces and gardens.
-Only in 1492, the Alhambra was surrendered to the Catholic Monarchs.
+It is surrounded by mountains and forests, giving it a fantastic setting.
+The construction of the palace and fortress started with Muhammad I al-Ahmar in 1238, and over the years were added palaces and gardens.
+Only in 1492 was Alhambra surrendered to the Catholic Monarchs.

-Alhambra is primarily known for its architecture: 13 towers, column arcades, fountains with running water, Arab inscriptions imprinted in the walls, tile mosaics, and carved stucco work.
-We had already gone to Cordoba’s Mosque, so we were expecting it to have the same WOW factor of the mosque with its columns and highness.
+Alhambra is primarily known for its architecture: 13 towers, column arcades, fountains with running water, Arab inscriptions imprinted on the walls, tile mosaics, and carved stucco work.
+We had already gone to Cordoba’s Mosque, so we expected it to have the same WOW factor as the mosque with its columns and highness.

 One of the most striking features is the Patio of Acequia and its stunning view from the royal chambers.

-One of the oldest parts in the Alhambra and the military area of the complex.
+One of the oldest parts of Alhambra and the military area of the complex.
 It has many towers and a garden, but the best part of the Alcazaba is Torre de la Vela, which has a stunning view of the city of Granada.
-Overall lt wasn’t very impressive when compared to the rest of Alhambra and other Alcazabas, particularly Malaga’s Alcazaba.
+Overall, it wasn’t imposing when compared to the rest of Alhambra and other Alcazabas, particularly Malaga’s Alcazaba.
 It’s an interesting part of Alhambra, but not what makes it unforgettable.